Jerko Leko: International career

 Leko made his Croatia national team debut in 2002 against Hungary, but was not included in the 2002 World Cup squad.
-He scored a goal in a 4–0 victory against Belgium in a Euro 2004 qualifier, and was included in the final stage's squad, but only played 22 minutes during the tournament.
+He scored a goal in a 4–0 victory against Belgium in a Euro 2004 qualifier, and was included in the squad for the tournament, where he played only 22 minutes.

 Selected to represent the nation in the 2006 World Cup, Leko made two substitute appearances, against Brazil and Australia.
 He was also part of the final squad for Euro 2008.

 At the tournament quarter-final clash between Croatia and Turkey, Leko was supposed to make his first appearance in the competition as a late substitute as Slaven Bilić wanted to put him on to hold on for a Croatian victory.
 However, officiating referee Roberto Rosetti disallowed the substitution from occurring as he also allowed Turkey an extra two minutes to find a late equalizer to send the game to a penalty shootout which Turkey eventually won.
 Leko's last international appearance came a year after Euro 2008 in a friendly match in 2009 against Qatar.